-Each month I pull a question from the ladies in my Know Your Flow group and answer it here on the blog and in my newsletter.
+Each month I pull a question from the ladies in my FB group and answer it here on the blog and in my newsletter.

 The terms “glycemic index”, “blood sugar imbalance” and “insulin resistance” are often thrown around on the internet, but what the heck do they actually mean?
 And furthermore, how do they impact my period and fertility?